yaniv-golan/dlzoom/README.md

 ### Optional Permissions (Advanced)

 dlzoom works with minimal permissions by default.
-You can optionally add these to improve fidelity (Zoom granular scopes shown):
+You can optionally add these to improve fidelity:

+**Required Scopes (Minimum):**
+- `cloud_recording:read:list_user_recordings` - List your cloud recordings
+- `cloud_recording:read:list_recording_files` - Access recording file details for download

+**Optional Scopes (Enhanced Features):**
-- `meeting:read:meeting` (user-managed OAuth): allows `recordings` to definitively mark recurring meetings by checking meeting type; without it, recurrence is inferred only within the fetched date range.
+- `meeting:read:meeting` - Definitively mark recurring meetings by checking meeting type; without it, recurrence is inferred only within the fetched date range
-- `user:read:user` (user-managed OAuth): allows `whoami` to show your name/email when using user tokens.
+- `user:read:user` - Show your name/email in `whoami` when using user tokens

-Behavior degrades gracefully if these are not enabled.
+All scopes use Zoom's granular scope naming (user-managed OAuth).
+Behavior degrades gracefully if optional scopes are not enabled.
 ```

 **Dry run (see what would be downloaded):**